GoogleCloudPlatform/professional-services/infrastructure/gsuite-exporter/README.md

 )
 ```

-More examples are available using the library functions: you can find them under the [examples/](./examples/) directory.
+More examples are available using the library functions under the [examples/](./examples/) directory.

 ## Requirements
 * A GSuite Admin account